Eumundi War Memorial Trees: History

 The road on which the trees are located was originally the principal thoroughfare north.
 Shops, hotels and sawmills were located along it, and it ran parallel to the North Coast railway line.

 Eumundi is one of the few towns in Queensland which does not display a monumental type memorial to the First World War.
 However, the placement of the trees on the main thoroughfare through town adheres to the formula of placing memorials in dominant and central positions.
 Although traffic north has been diverted, the Memorial Trees still provide a focal point, both for local residents and visitors.

 The trees continue to be significant to the local community.
 This is indicated by the community based suggestion to change the name of the street from Main Street to Memorial Drive in 1977.
 They are a local landmark and provide the focal point for the well-known Eumundi Markets which were formed in 1979 and have become the primary industry of the town.
 The Markets are community based, with all proceeds going towards community organisations and local charities.
 The trees also continue to be the focal point for remembrance ceremonies, particularly on ANZAC Day, when they provide an educational opportunity for the local school children who make floral tributes to place at the foot of each tree.

 The trees and plaques are cared for by the Maroochy Council arborist and the Eumundi Historical Association.

 Description

 The Memorial Trees are situated over two streets in Eumundi.
-The most substantial planting is in Memorial Drive and comprises three figs (Ficus obliqua), three camphor laurels (Cinnamonum camphora), three lilly pillies (Syzygium paniculatum) and one jacaranda (Jacaranda mimosifolia) planted in the roadway on the northern side, and two camphor laurels on the southern side outside the Eumundi School of Arts.
+The most substantial planting is in Memorial Drive and comprises three figs (Ficus obliqua), three camphor laurels (Cinnamomum camphora), three lilly pillies (Syzygium paniculatum) and one jacaranda (Jacaranda mimosifolia) planted in the roadway on the northern side, and two camphor laurels on the southern side outside the Eumundi School of Arts.
 Three camphor laurels, two figs, two flame trees (Brachychiton acerifolius) and one lilly pilly line the western side of Gridley Street, within the boundary of Clem Park.
 Most of the trees are mature, and form a large and dominant canopy over the areas in which they are planted.

 Memorial Drive is the main thoroughfare through the town, with Gridley Street running at right angles to it.